Jeffrey Warren Niemann

 Niemann made his big league debut for the renamed Tampa Bay Rays on April 13, 2008.
 He had a solid first start, allowing one run and striking out five in six innings in a win against Brian Burres and the Baltimore Orioles.
 He allowed a single to his first batter, Brian Roberts and walked Melvin Mora but recovered to pitch five scoreless innings before a Nick Markakis home run in the 6th.
 He had been called up to the majors a few days earlier when Matt Garza was placed on the disabled list.
 Niemann was optioned back to Durham on April 20th.
 He made only 5 appearances for the Rays that year, going 2-2, 5.06 and was not on the postseason roster, missing the team's run to the 2008 World Series.
 Instead, he spent most of the season at Durham, where he was 9-5, 3.59 in 24 starts.
 In 2009 however, Niemann spent a full season in the Rays' rotation with very solid results, ending the year at 13-6, 3.94.
 He pitched a pair of shutouts and struck out 125 batters in 180 2/3 innings.

 In 2010, Niemann made another 29 starts for Tampa Bay, one fewer than in his rookie season, and finished at 12-8, 4.39.
 With the Rays sporting an outstanding five-man rotation he was moved to the bullpen for the postseason, making his only appearance in Game 2 of the ALDS against the Texas Rangers.
 He came on in the 7th inning with the Rays already trailing 6-0, and while he gave up no runs on one hit while striking out 4 in 3 innings, his teammates failed to score and the game ended in a loss.
 In 2011, he was slowed by a lower back strain and made only 23 starts in the majors, missing most of May and half of June, complemented with 3 rehabilitation starts in the minors.
 He was 11-7, 4.06 for Tampa Bay, improving his strikeout rate for the third straight year, to 105 in 135 1/3 innings.
 However, he was removed after only one inning in his last start on September 24th.
 Once again, he was not in the rotation for the postseason.
 In 2012, he was back as one of the Rays' starters, going 2-3, 3.48 in his first 6 starts when he suffered a broken bone in his next game, on May 14th, when he was hit in the leg by a ground ball off the bat of the Toronto Blue Jays' Adam Lind in the 1st inning.
 He managed to pick up the ball and throw out Lind, and then to complete the inning, but was removed from the game and x-rays later revealed the fracture, putting him on the disabled list.
-He came back to pitch once in September, giving up one hit in 3 1/3 innings against those same Blue Jays on September 1st, then left due to tightness in his right arm and did not pitch again., He ended the season at 2-3, 3.08 in 38 innings.
+He came back to pitch once in September, giving up one hit in 3 1/3 innings against those same Blue Jays on September 1st, then left due to tightness in his right arm and did not pitch again.
+He ended the season at 2-3, 3.08 in 38 innings.

 The Rays put Niemann on the disabled list a few days into the 2013 season, before he had had a chance to appear in a game.
 He was complaining of soreness in his shoulder, but later exams revealed significant damage, putting him in line for surgery that wiped out his entire season.
+He never managed to come back to the majors after that.

 Niemann's sister was a basketball star at Baylor University.